 Benefits of McLanahan Rotary Drum Separators

-- Customised performance with interchangeable perforated, mesh or combination screens
+- Customized performance with interchangeable perforated, mesh or combination screens

 - Totally enclosed system for a safe and clean operation

 - Centralized lubrication system

 - One piece, shaft-mounted urethane trunnion wheels with triple-sealed bearings

 What is the flow rate I can process with a Rotary Drum?

 Processing rate is based on the screen opening size and material being processed.
 This chart shows processing rates for dairy manure.

 How much clean water is used in the clean-in-place system?